Health and wellbeing

 Your attitude to these challenges and to the accompanying feelings can make all the difference to your experience and to your eventual success.

-Our Wellbeing for Learning framework introduces the Compassionate Mind 3-system model, which explains that emotions like anxiety, associated with our threat response, are an essential part of our human survival kit.
+Our Learning Well framework introduces the Compassionate Mind 3-system model, which explains that emotions like anxiety, associated with our threat response, are an essential part of our human survival kit.
 Sometimes the things we do to try to manage these difficult feelings, like avoiding challenges, can get us stuck in unhelpful loops of thoughts and behaviour which just makes things worse.

 A compassionate mindset helps us recognise that when things get tough we need strength, courage and kindness to help us bear uncomfortable feelings and regain balance in our lives, doing what needs to be done to meet our needs and maintain the effort and perseverance to achieve our valued goals.